 Resetoffset command is send to SBE41-CP sensor -> Sample pressure for 1 minute.
 Store measured pressure as new pressure offset.
 Maximum allowed offset is 2 percent of full scale.
-New offset will be transmitted by float at the end of the cycle in technical message (#42 from packet type 0)

 (4) Buoyancy reduction

 Float is deployed with full external bladder to get a maximal buoyancy.
 To reach a neutral buoyancy position before descending, float needs to transfer oil inside float.
 For the 2 first cycles this phase can take up to one hour and a half (by opening electro-valve several times with one minute for pressure monitoring between activations).
 At following cycles, float memorized necessary global electro-valve opening time (precedent cycle) and reduce this global duration by reducing the time between valve activations to 5 seconds instead of 1 minute.